Local housing allowance (LHA) is used to work out how much housing benefit you can get if you rent your home from a private landlord.

 LHA has many of the same rules as housing benefit, but there are some extra rules that limit the amount of help you can get for a private rented home.

 LHA is usually paid direct to you rather than to your landlord.

 Who can claim LHA

 You can claim local housing allowance if you are a private tenant who needs help with paying the rent.
-You may be entitled to this housing benefit if you are working or if you claim benefits.
+You can claim if you are working or if you claim other benefits.

 You can't get LHA if you have savings of £16,000 or more unless you are getting pension credit (guarantee credit part).